 The stage setting will be set up sufficiently in advance of the starting time of the contest so that the sound equipment and lighting may be tested under the supervision of the contest administrator.
-The contest will not start until the contest administrator has given his approval.
+The contest will not start until the contest administrator has given indicated approval of the stage, lighting, and sound setup.